You've got a brand-new baby. Now what? Here's some help as you get to know your little one.

 - Burp your baby after every 2 to 3 ounces from the bottle, or when she changes breasts.
 Then burp her again when the feeding ends.

 - Your baby's umbilical cord will dry up and fall off in about 10 -14 days.
 Until then, keep it clean and fold down the diaper so the area stays dry.
 Do not bathe her until it falls off.
-Consult your pediatrician if you have any concerns about redness, pus, a foul smell, or fevers and fussiness.
+Consult your pediatrician if you have any concerns about redness, pus, a foul smell, or fussiness.